kamakshaprasadnaik/dummy-spark-app/README.md

     spark-submit app.py

 # Base Image
-It uses jupyter/pyspark-notebook base image which comes configured with everything needed to run the spark jobs.
-We can try creating a smaller image maybe from python:3.11-slim or apache/spark:\<spark-version>.
-That could be part of enhancements done for the project.
+It uses official apache/spark:latest base image which comes configured with everything needed to run the spark jobs.
+We can try reducing the image size using multistage builds as a part of enhancements.